 Homam is a fire ritual of sacrifice.
 It is also known as homa or havan or yajna (yagya) or yajana.
-In homam, divine presence is invoked into fire using specific procedures.
-Then materials are sacrificed into fire, along with sacred chants (mantras).
-The sacrifices are supposed to reach gods.
+In homam, the divine presence is invoked into the fire using specific procedures.
+Then materials are sacrificed into the fire, along with sacred chants (mantras).
+The sacrifices are supposed to reach the gods.
 It is interesting to note that fire ritual is an ancient practice and several religions taught worshipping gods in fire

 For doing a Homam, the basic need is a Homa Kundam (Hawan Kund).
-Homa Kundam (Havan kund) is a copper or Brass container with preferably a square shaped base.
+Homa Kundam (Havan kund) is a copper or Brass container with preferably a square-shaped base.